lucylow/WeaveMusic/README.md

 - Weave the 'WE' into WEaveMusic.
 - Empowering Artists, Revolutionizing Music Distribution on Arweave

+## Run Locally

+Clone this repo and then run:

+> yarn install

+and

+> yarn start

 ## Inspiration

 **For Taylor Swift: Empowering Artists with Ownership and Control**